 Trans Masculine Scotland is a support group run by, and for, the trans masculine community.
 Meet-ups are both in-person and online.

-Trans Youth Group is a Glasgow based group for young people aged 16-25 who identify as transgender or want to explore their gender identity.
-The group meets every Wednesday from 7 – 9pm.
+Trans Youth Glasgow is a Glasgow based group for young people aged 16-25 who identify as transgender or want to explore their gender identity.
+The group meets every Monday from 6pm – 8pm.
+You can find other groups in your area here.

 Disability focused groups